Structured SIR: Efficient and Expressive Importance-Weighted Inference for High-Dimensional Image Registration: Background

-Although amortised variational methods are efficient, the resulting uncertainty estimates are often poorly calibrated, underestimating the posterior variance \cite{cremer2018inference} and necessarily fail to capture multi-modal distributions.
-To address the multi-scale nature of registration uncertainty, PULPo \cite{siegert2024pulpo} introduced a hierarchical Laplacian pyramid approach to capture uncertainty across multiple spatial scales.
-While PULPo improves UQ quality, its iterative/hierarchical nature add complexity to the sampling procedure.
+Although amortised variational methods are efficient, their resulting uncertainty estimates are often poorly calibrated, underestimating the posterior variance~\citep{cremer2018inference} and fail to capture multi-modal distributions by construction.
+To address the multi-scale nature of registration uncertainty, PULPo~\citep{siegert2024pulpo} introduced a hierarchical Laplacian pyramid approach to capture uncertainty across multiple spatial scales.
+While PULPo improves UQ quality, its iterative/hierarchical nature adds complexity to the sampling procedure.